 My research interests are located at the intersection between history, social theory and labour and management studies.
 Most of my work touches on the following themes: labour migration and social movements, unfree and coerced labour in advanced capitalism, social policy in the age of Fordism, workplace democracy, critical pedagogy.

-I have published numerous articles in leading peer-reviewed journals such as Labor History, International Review of Social History, International Working Class History and Contemporary European History.
-His latest book is Challenging Global Capitalism: Labor Migration, Radical Struggle, and Urban Change in Detroit and Turin (Palgrave, 2013).
+I am the author of Challenging Global Capitalism: Labor Migration, Radical Struggle, and Urban Change in Detroit and Turin (Palgrave, 2013).
 I am the co-editor of the book Gramsci: A Pedagogy to Change the World (Springer, 2017).
+My work as appeared in leading peer-reviewed journals such as American Historical Review, Labor History, International Review of Social History, International Working Class History, Capital&Class and Contemporary European History.
 My research has also been disseminated in critical online magazines such as Viewpoint and Commonware.

-I am interested in the way the digitial economy and big data affect work, labour relations and the entreprise.
-I am also an enthustiast of digital learning methodologies, in particular as applied to adult education in university and in the workplace, and in general the possibilities of learning in a digital, interconnected world.
+I am an enthustiast of digital learning , in particular as applied to adult education in university and in the workplace, and in general the possibilities of learning in a digital, interconnected world.

 My current research projects are on:

 - coerced and 'unfree' labour practices in the twentieth century United States, in particular in relation to African Americans and immigrant workers

 - Workers' autonomy and self-activity in the workplace

 - Employee-owned organisations and alternative forms of capitalism